-Press a SOUND SELECT button on the CA. You will hear the ACR-20 and the CA piano each play a different sound.
-Pressing a SOUND SELECT button lets the CA piano transmit a "program change" number.
+Press a SOUND SELECT button on the CN.
+You will hear the sound on the ACR-20 also changes.
+Pressing a SOUND SELECT button lets the CN piano transmit a "program change" number.
 A program change is the type of MIDI command that tells the receiving instrument what sound or instrument to play your notes with.

 Actual program change information is just a number, from 1 to 128, not an instrument name.
 You select the desired instrument with a specific number.
 Not all MIDI instruments assign the same sound to the same program change number.
 MIDI instruments that conform to the General MIDI (GM) standard however "DO" assign the same sound to the same program change number.
 For example program change #1 will always be an acoustic piano sound on a "GM" compatible synth, and program change #33 will always be an acoustic bass sound.
 Because of this, when connecting two "GM" instruments together, selecting the right sound is not a problem.
-The CA piano is not General MIDI instrument and it's internal sounds are not assigned the same as the ACR-20.
-This is why the ACR-20 does not play a String sound when you press the STRINGS button on the CA piano (you will hear Harpsichord instead).
-You will see below the Program change number/sound assignment mapping for the two instruments.
-The CA piano can have different mappings depending on the multi-timbral mode (explained later in this chapter).
-Please see the page 61 in the Reference section for more detail.
+The CN piano is not a General MIDI instrument and it's internal sounds are not assigned the same as the ACR-20.
+This is why the ACR-20 does not play a Harpsichord sound when you select Harpsichord on the CN piano (you will hear Music Box or Vibraphone instead).
+Below is a chart of the Program change number/sound assignment mapping for the two instruments.
+The CN piano can have different mappings depending on the multi-timbral mode (explained later in this chapter).